symfony/symfony-docs/cookbook/security/securing_services.rst

         // ...
     }

-You can also secure any service in a similar way by injecting the ``security.context`` service into it.
+You can also secure *any* service in a similar way by injecting the ``security.context`` service into it.
 For a general introduction to injecting dependencies into services see the :doc:`/book/service_container` chapter of the book.
-For example, you have a ``NewsletterManager`` class for sending out newsletters and want to restrict its use to only users with the ``ROLE_NEWSLETTER_ADMIN`` role.
-The class currently looks like this:
+For example, suppose you have a ``NewsletterManager`` class that sends out emails and you want to restrict its use to only users who have some ``ROLE_NEWSLETTER_ADMIN`` role.
+Before you add security, the class looks something like this:

 .. code-block:: php